EDITORIALS

 Test on actual slow networks

 Simulation is useful but not perfect.
 If possible, test on real networks that match your users' conditions.
-Take a laptop to a coffee shop with rubbish WiFi.
+Take a laptop to a coffee shop with terrible WiFi.
 Test on a phone with weak cellular signal.
 Use a VPN to simulate international latency.

 Real networks have quirks that simulations miss.
 A network that's technically fast but has intermittent congestion behaves differently from a consistently slow connection.